 Year 7 students study both French and Spanish and spend approximately half the year on each.
 They then continue with both languages during Years 8 and 9.
 During the Spring term of Year 9, pupils and parents are asked to make their GCSE choices and, while a language is not compulsory, all pupils are encouraged to continue with one.
 We are of course, delighted to see enthusiastic linguists continue with both at GCSE.

 Over the course of Key Stage 3, pupils study a range of topics in Spanish.
 In Year 7 these include the foundations such as phonics, the alphabet, classroom items, numbers and dates, family and pets within the broad context of self and family.
 In Year 8 pupils learn about free time and hobbies, home and local environment with more of an emphasis on verbs and grammar.
-Year 9 sees the introduction of holidays, school life, technology and family life.
+Year 9 sees the introduction of technology, free time in the past tense, holidays and friendships/family life.

 Throughout Key Stage 3, pupils learn a range of tenses and grammar points with the aim of confidently understanding and producing conversations and texts in the past, present and future tenses by the end of Year 9.
 We frequently practise the skills necessary for language learning: Listening, Speaking, Reading, Writing, Translation and Photo description.
 We also strive to raise awareness of cultural similarities and differences within the Hispanic communities.
 Students have the opportunity to participate in our annual European Day of Languages celebrations, the MFL Public Speaking Competition and biennial trips to Spain.